mrnugget/micktagger/README.md

 ## Example

 ```
-$ micktagger dude.yml delete_this
+$ micktagger dude.yml -a delete_this
 Added tag 'delete_this' to file 'dude.yml'.
-$ micktagger Gemfile important!
+$ micktagger Gemfile -a important!
 Added tag 'important!' to file 'Gemfile'.
 $ micktagger dude.yml
 Tags associated with file 'dude.yml':
 delete_this
-$ micktagger important!
+$ micktagger list important!
 Files tagged with 'important!':
 /Users/mrnugget/code/micktagger/Gemfile
 ```

 ## Installation

-MickTagger has a gemspec, but since the code isn't really that good, there are lots of bugs and errors in the app, I don't want to push it to rubygems.org yet.
+MickTagger has a gemspec, but since there are still lots of bugs and errors in the app, I don't want to push it to rubygems.org yet.

 To install this programm, follow these steps: